 We are offering a number of short guided nature walks with llamas both on our farm and at local parks and trails.

 In addition, we also offer a number of virtual meetings with our llamas for corporate events, K-12 and non-profits, and birthday parties.

 Take an in-person tour of our idyllic 95 acres of farmland and woods with your own llama companion.
 Enjoy sweeping views of the Blue Ridge foothills and visit the 6th largest Willow Oak in the state.

-The walks are 1 to 2 miles.
-1 to 2 hours.
+The walks are 1 to 2 miles and last 1 to 2 hours.
 Children under 10 must be accompanied by an adult.
 The activity is not recommended for children under 5, however infants that can be carried are welcome.

 Prescheduled walks are typically limited to 6 people and are booked through Airbnb Experiences.

 Don’t see a time on the calender that works for you, or have a larger group?
 Contact us, and we’ll see if we can something up to work with your schedule.

 Enjoy complete serenity on 95 acres that's only 25 minutes from downtown Charlottesville.
 Pitch your tent in our hay fields with glimpses of the Blue Ridge Mountains, and enjoy access to our three-season show barn with bathroom, and hot and cold running water available from our well.